Help for Online Gambling Addiction

-Gambling on the internet can be fun and provide a great rush, but it can also lead to problems like online gambling addiction.
-The emotional highs and lows of gambling are strongly addictive to people who are prone to problem gambling.
+Gambling on the internet can be fun and provide a great rush, but it can also lead to problems like an online gambling addiction.
+The emotional highs and lows are strongly addictive to people who are prone to problem gambling.

-It is commonly believed that online gambling addiction only affects weak willed people but this is incorrect.
+It's commonly believed that online gambling addiction only affects weak-willed people, but this is incorrect.
 Major life changes and stress can lead to problem gambling in otherwise completely healthy, independent people.

-Online gambling addiction is commonly referred to as "problem gambling" "pathological gambling" or "compulsive gambling."
-Any time online gambling disrupts some aspect of your life, whether it be your relationships, finances or work; it is considered problem gambling.
-You may also suffer from gambling addiction if you have tried to stop gambling but have been unable to stop.
+Online gambling addiction is commonly referred to as "problem gambling," "pathological gambling," or "compulsive gambling."
+Any time online gambling disrupts some aspect of your life, whether it be your relationships, finances, or work, it's considered problem gambling.
+You may also suffer from gambling addiction if you have tried to stop but have been unsuccessful.

-Pathological and compulsive gambling are more serious manifestations of problem gambling, including the need to bet more and more frequently, irritability when trying to stop and the need to chase losses.
-There is no single, catch-all diagnosis for problem gambling, but if gambling causes problems in your life, it’s a problem.
+Pathological and compulsive gambling are more serious manifestations of problem gambling, including the need to bet more and more frequently, irritability when trying to stop, and the need to chase losses.
+There is no single, catch-all diagnosis for problem gambling; if gambling causes problems in your life, it's of great concern.

 Signs of an Online Gambling Addiction